evasquezbaires/financialchat/README.md

 # Test
 This project includes a GUI with blazor to allow interact with the operations.
-This project is published in [Azure]() currently, to allow to test end-to-end the endpoints quickly.
+This project will be published in [Azure]() currently, to allow to test end-to-end the endpoints quickly.
 Azure has the same data configured in the Scripts included in the project.